GabeScott/standard-works-vault/General Conference/1991 October - Today—A Day of Eternity.md

 Here is another suggestion: Don’t worry about those things which you cannot change.
 If something can be done, do it.
 If nothing can be done, don’t worry about it.
 Several years ago, I read an article written about Elder LeGrand Richards.
 He had just turned age ninety-three.
 Someone asked him what his secret was for living such a long, happy, and useful life.
 He said, “I have a verse that has been part of my philosophy throughout my life.
 Here it is:

-“For every worry under the sun,
+>“For every worry under the sun,

-There is a remedy, or there is none;
+>There is a remedy, or there is none;

-If there be one, hurry and find it,
+>If there be one, hurry and find it,

-If there be none, never mind it.”
+>If there be none, never mind it”

-(Church News, 31 Mar.
-1979, p.
-4.)
+>

 I have one more suggestion.
 I share this counsel from President Ezra Taft Benson: “If we want to keep the Spirit, we must work.
-There is no greater exhilaration or satisfaction than to know, after a hard day of work, that we have done our best. ...
-Ours is a gospel of work—purposeful, unselfish and rendered in the spirit of the true love of Christ.”
-(Teachings of Ezra Taft Benson, Salt Lake City: Bookcraft, 1988, pp. 483–84.)
+There is no greater exhilaration or satisfaction than to know, after a hard day of work, that we have done our best. … Ours is a gospel of work—purposeful, unselfish and rendered in the spirit of the true love of Christ” (*Teachings of Ezra Taft Benson* \[Salt Lake City: Bookcraft, 1988\], pp. 483–84).

 Each day we live is a day of eternity.

-Let us make each day a good day by
+Let us make each day a good day by—

-Nourishing faith
+- Nourishing faith.

-Growing through repentance
+- Growing through repentance.

-Following the Savior
+- Following the Savior.

-Serving in the kingdom
+- Serving in the kingdom.

-Being happy with ourselves
+- Being happy with ourselves.

-Not worrying
+- Not worrying.

-Working diligently
+- Working diligently.

-I pray, with Alma, that each day we would “humble [our]selves before the Lord, and call on his holy name, and watch and pray continually, that [we] may not be tempted above that which [we] can bear, and thus be led by the Holy Spirit, becoming humble, meek, submissive, patient, full of love and all long-suffering;
+I pray, with Alma, that each day we would “humble \[our\]selves before the Lord, and call on his holy name, and watch and pray continually, that \[we\] may not be tempted above that which \[we\] can bear, and thus be led by the Holy Spirit, becoming humble, meek, submissive, patient, full of love and all long-suffering;

-“Having faith on the Lord; having a hope that [we] shall receive eternal life; having the love of God always in [our] hearts, that [we] may be lifted up at the last day and enter into his rest.”
-(Alma 13:28–29.)
+“Having faith on the Lord; having a hope that \[we\] shall receive eternal life; having the love of God always in \[our\] hearts, that \[we\] may be lifted up at the last day and enter into his rest” ([[Alma 13.28|Alma 13:28–29]][[Alma 13.29|]]).

 Today, my heart is full of gratitude as my service as a Seventy comes to a close.